soumitri2001/ToDo-List-android/README.md

-# ToDo-List-android
+# TODO List
-The classic ToDo List, made using RoomDB, SQLite and MVVM architecture
+The classic ToDo List application, made using RoomDB, SQLite and MVVM architecture